 Below is information on databases that meet these criteria.
 They include databases of detection methods and reference materials.

-Databases of methods for the detection of living modified organisms
+Databases of methods for the detection of living modified plants

 European Union Database of Reference Methods for GMO Analysis

 This database was developed by the Joint Research Centre’s European Union Reference Laboratory for Genetically Modified Food and Feed (EURL-GMFF).
 It is maintained by the EURL-GMFF in collaboration with the European Network of GMO Laboratories (ENGL).
 This database contains fully validated detection methods for LMOs using, mostly, real-time PCR methods as well as some PCR methods.
 The collection includes methods that are event-specific, construct-specific and element-specific methods for screening as well as plant taxon-specific methods for species identification.
 For each method a complete protocol with the information needed to conduct the test and all the validation data are provided.